-Emmett DuPont is a 24-year-old always unschooled adult living in Western MA.
+Emmett DuPont is a 27-year-old always unschooled adult living in Western MA.
 Emmett started attending the Northeast Unschooling Conference at the age of nine and attended every year ever since.
 NEUC gave them the space to come into their own as an adult and allowed them to grow up surrounded by other children and teenagers who understood the unique struggles, joys, and challenges of unschooling.

 Emmett graduated in May 2019 from Hampshire College with a B.A, double majoring in Public Health and Entrepreneurship, and double minoring in Culture, Health and Science and Reproductive Rights.
 Emmett is now a high school teacher at an alternative learning school called LightHouse Holyoke, whose mission is to bring unschooling philosophy and interest-driven exploration to ALL teenagers, regardless of family structure or socioeconomic status.

-Rhianon Small is a 24-year-old, life-long unschooler currently living in southern RI.
+Rhianon Small is a 25-year-old, life-long unschooler currently living in Southern RI.
 Rhianon graduated from the Community College of Rhode Island in May 2018 with an A.A in General Studies and from the University of Rhode Island in May 2020 with a B.A. in Psychology and Political Science.
 Rhianon is currently working towards an M.A. in International Affairs at American University, with the hope of entering the field of program monitoring and evaluation.